 After gently brushing the hair, part it down at the center.
 It is ideal for those with longer hair and capitalizes on twist-braiding only a section of hair; it forms a crown which looks like a headband.
 The rest of your hair should remain loose.
 Hold two hair sections close to this center and ideally above the eyebrows.

 The hair must be gathered from either the right or left side of the part; this creates 2 similar twisted braids.
 This section can be made triangular by ensuring the pointed part faces away from the face.
 Is your hair frizzy?
-Cross these 2 sections while giving it a slightly downward twist.
+Cross these 2 sections while giving it a slight downward twist.
 Form a consistent X shape with the selected bottom section.

 As you go along, keep adding hair from the bottom section for a thicker strand.
 If you use hair from the hairline, you end up with an up-do.
 Keep on adding hair from the top section and ensure consistency in thickness all through.
 Use a rubber band to secure this hairstyle at the end.